webbercyt/file_service/README.md

 ## Messages

-JSON messages have defined to indicate requests and results of files transfer
+JSON messages have been defined to indicate requests and results

 * Get file request message (from client to server)
    * uuid: unique message id, used to trace response